Serving all people by providing personalized health and wellness through exemplary care, education and research.

-In the past, a Pap test to screen for cervical cancer was recommended for adolescents after they had been sexually active for 3 years, or at age 21, whichever came first.
-But the American College of Obstetricians and Gynecologists and the American Cancer Society now recommend that all women have their first screening at age 21, regardless of when sexual activity begins.
+In the past, a Pap test to screen for cervical cancer was recommended for girls after they had been sexually active for 3 years, or at age 21, whichever came first.
+But the American College of Obstetricians and Gynecologists and the American Cancer Society now recommend that all women have their first screening at age 21, regardless of when sexual activity starts.

-It is recommended that adolescents receive the HPV vaccination.
+It is recommended that teens get the HPV vaccination.
 This vaccine is highly effective in protecting men and women from the types of HPV that can cause cancer.
-The vaccine should be given before an adolescent has become sexually active.
+The vaccine should be given before a teen has become sexually active.